 Perfectly Unstable: A Bipolar’s Guide to Turning Chaos into Creativity (a witty, brutally honest look at entrepreneurship and mental health), and

-Confessions of a Luxury Authenticator (her unique journey through the world of high-end fashion and neurodivergent hyperfocus).
+The Bag Whisperer: Confessions of a Neurodivergent Authentication Detective (her unique journey through the world of high-end fashion and neurodivergent hyperfocus).

 Sophia’s author brand is built on authenticity, courage, and the rare ability to translate complex emotional realities into stories that are both accessible and deeply moving.
 Her writing is known for its clarity, vulnerability, and humor—inviting readers into a space of genuine connection and understanding.
 Whether recounting her journey through bipolar disorder and ADHD, or sharing the hard-won lessons of entrepreneurship, Sophia’s voice is unmistakable: compassionate, insightful, and deeply rooted in her Filipino heritage and values.